Harsh-Chaurasia16/Life-Skill-Repo/Prevention-of-Sexual-Harassment.md

 ## What would you do if you faced or witnessed any incident or repeated incidents of such behaviour?

 If I faced or witnessed any incident or repeated incidents of sexual behaviour, I'd take the following steps in order:
-* First I'd tell that person to stop if I don't feel comfortable telling the person to stop
+* First I'd tell that person to stop if I don't feel comfortable telling the person to stop.
-* If I do tell them and they don't stop, I'd follow my organization's grievance procedure, if I don't know what those procedures are I'll talk to my supervisor
+* If I do tell them and they don't stop, I'd follow my organization's grievance procedure, if I don't know what those procedures are I'll talk to my supervisor.
 * If my supervisor harasses me, I'll report it to his or her supervisor, someone in HR or another person I feel comfortable with up the chain of command.

 ## Explains different scenarios enacted by actors.